-This discussion and analysis is intended to serve as an introduction to the Agency's basic financial statements, which consist of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-The basic financial statements present two different views of the Agency through the use of government-wide statements and fund financial statements.
-In addition to the basic financial statements, this report contains other supplementary information that will enhance the reader's understanding of the financial condition of the Agency.
+The Agency's basic financial statements consist of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to financial statements.
+The basic financial statements present two different views of the Agency through the use of government-wide and fund financial statements.